-Select the Display Point Type, Display Point Name, Display all stakeout point or Display Electronic Bubble according to the application requirement.
+Select the Display Point Type, Display Point Name, Display all staking point, Display Electronic Bubble or Rotate map when staking according to the application requirement.
 Select Survey Style: Simple or Detailed.

 Figure 4.50 Survey Point Color

 Click [Survey Point Colour] to select a colour on the outer ring for the survey points and click the inner pie to confirm the colour.